ColonelAVP/agent-scraper/README.md

 - **BeautifulSoup**: For scraping HTML content.
 - **SpaCy**: For natural language processing.
 - **OpenCage Geocoder**: For location parsing and geocoding.

+##  Postman Collection
+A Postman collection is included in this repository with pre-configured examples of scraping known companies’ websites.

+- Import the collection into Postman to test the API with real-world scenarios.
+- Includes headers, body examples, and expected responses.